runai-professional-services/utilities/policy_creator/README.md

 The script supports both standard policies (trainings, workspaces, inferences) and distributed training policies, with automatic validation before deployment.

+See here for more infromation on RunAI policies templates: https://run-ai-docs.nvidia.com/self-hosted/platform-management/policies/policy-yaml-reference

 ## Running the Script

 1. Load environment variables from the `values.env` file: